TexSAW/HowToCTF/prep/partners.md

 ## Computer Security Group

 Our CSG is a student group focused on advocating for security and education.
-Since the group often works with exploitables and competes in CTFs, this was an excellent source of information for what makes a good CTF.
+Since the group often works with exploitable challenges and competes in CTFs, this was an excellent source of information for what makes a good CTF.
 Additionally, the CSG maintains a secure a vSphere environment where we were able to host the CTFd instance and problem server for challenges that required server components.

 ## Linux Users Group